Maine Transplant Program

 - Our center has higher transplant rates (proportion of referred patients who actually receive transplants) than the region and U.S.

-- Our median time to transplant is about 1/3 of the time for the region.
-These statistics mean you may be likely to receive a transplant faster with us than other programs in the area.
+- Our median time to transplant is less than half of the time for the region.
+These statistics mean you may be likely to receive a transplant faster with us than with other programs in the area.

 - Our patient and graft survival rates are excellent.
-Our graft survival rate is higher than the U.S. average.
+Our patient and graft survival rates are higher than the U.S. average.

 For living donors, we offer: